 With regular tire inspections, you can head off a lot of problems.
 The tire inspection isn’t just for dry rot, but it is helpful.

 Check the tires monthly, looking for any signs of dry rot that we told you about.
 If you notice cracks, discoloration, or anything else that seems unusual, have it looked at.

 2. Stay Out of Sun

-Just like UV rays are bad for your skin, so is the sunlight bad for tire rubber.
-If you live in a warm, sunny climate, you should try to park in the shade wherever possible.
+Just like UV rays are bad for your skin, so too is sunlight bad for tire rubber.
+If you live in a warm, sunny climate, you should try to park in the shade whenever possible.

 Otherwise, the UV rays could weather the sidewall prematurely.
 If you can’t park in a shaded area, it would be helpful to have a car cover.

 It’s important to keep the tires cleaned and protected.
 With car wash soap and a clean rag, you can keep contaminants and dirt off of the tire surface.

 Make sure you rinse the tires completely off after washing them.
 You don’t want any of the soap left behind.
 Plus, it’s helpful to dry the tires to ensure the best protection.